loay-ashraf/OCore-avr/README.md

 ### Installing
 You'll need to do the following:
-- clone the repo to your local machine using: `git clone [repo's url]`
+- clone the repo to your local machine using: `git clone https://github.com/loay-ashraf/ATmega16-32-Library-Collection.git`
 - create new project in your IDE.
 - add the three main folders from cloned repo folder to the project: `app`, `hal`, `rtos`.
 - scale down the layers according to the size of your application by modifying the following files: `app_depend.h`, `rtos_config.h`, `rtos_depend`, `ecu_depend.h` - see [Project Contents](#projectcontents).